osmanmusa/amp_StateEvo/README.txt

 When you download the files, you can just call the script "plot_SE".
 In the same script you can change some of the simulation parameters or the problem parametrs.

-If you have any comments write to me on osman.musa@nt.tuwien.ac.at.
+If you have any comments write to me on osman.musa@tu-berlin.de.

 Have fun!